project-akri/akri/docs/user-guide.md

     kubectl create clusterrolebinding serviceaccounts-cluster-admin --clusterrole=cluster-admin --group=system:serviceaccounts
     ```

-1. Apply the Docker secret to the cluster in order to pull down Akri Agent, Controller, brokers, and sample app containers from the Akri container registry.
-    ```sh
-    kubectl create secret docker-registry regcred --docker-server=ghcr.io  --docker-username=<request username> --docker-password=<request password>
-    ```

 If you are using [MicroK8s](https://microk8s.io/docs), be sure to allow privileged pods and label the master node:
 1. Enable privileged pods and restart MicroK8s.
     ```sh